 Asset class Benchmark allocation

-Global equities 15%

 Government bonds 70%

-Corporate bonds 15%
+Corporate bonds 30%

 Total 100%

 4.3.
 What did the Trustee consider in setting the Closed Fund's investment strategy?

 The strategy review included modelling the Closed Fund's assets and liabilities over a wide range of possible scenarios for future economic conditions.
 In setting the strategy, the Trustee considered: